rcalix1/ProbabilityDensityFunctionsFromNeuralNets/experiments/2023/april2023/README.md

 ## F1 plus F2 model not trained.
 Training done on PDF shaping only

 To see the effect of PDF shaping and prove that it works.
 I needed a model that predicted badly.
 So, I initialized the F1 plus F2 model but did not train it.
-Therefore, it can make bad prediction and have a non-gaussian and non zero mean just before starting PDF shaping.
+Therefore, it can make bad predictions where the error has a non-gaussian and non zero mean just before starting PDF shaping.
 This is the error distribution just before PDF shaping training.

 ![just at the start of pdf training](at_start_pdf_training.png "at_start_pdf")